Cargo2k/simplestCMS/README.md

 # simplestCMS
-an attempt at the simplest (to use) cms possible
+An attempt at the simplest (to use) cms possible.

 ## Overview
 This is another concept project, it is probably never going to be production ready.
-It is also going to develop very slow

 ## Setup
-currently all the paths are hard code
+Currently all the paths are hard coded.
  * webRoot - should be the web root of the web server, plan to output composited pages into the tree.
 Default path /var/www/html.
  * dataRoot - root of the input directory currently coded to /var/www/html-data
- * msgLogPath - an output location for log messages, currently /var/log/simplestCMS/message.log two other files need to run in it's current state are
+ * msgLogPath - an output location for log messages, currently /var/log/simplestCMS/message.log

+There are 2 files needed to run.
- * *dataRoot*/themes/default/template.mstch this is the html template for the CMS
+ * *dataRoot*/themes/default/template.mstch - this is the html template for the CMS
 ```
 <html>
 <body>